cheahhow-ong/backend_development_tutorials/Caching/README.md

 ## **What are the differencec between using EhCache v.s.
 Redis/Geode?**

 - EhCache is for **local caching**.
 In a microservices architecture, it means that what you cache is only for your own own and is not shareable with other peer application.
-- Redis/Geode is for distributed caching.
+- Redis/Geode is for **distributed caching**.
 That means let's say I have 5 instances of a CRM Application (or we call it Customer MS), all 5 of them will construct their cache at Redis/Geode servers and be able to share the cache.